breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 While continuing on as a paralegal, I tried to learn everything I could about other industries.
 Maybe one of them would stand out.

-After a few months of this, my friend said to me: "You like linguistics, right?
+After a few months, my friend said to me: "You like linguistics, right?
 How about you try programming in Python.
 There are lots of cool linguistic applications for Python programming."

 I'd never programmed before, but...sure.
 Why not?